-Robin advises global banks and large corporates as well as smaller privately held entities.
-Robin regularly establishes new Jersey structures, including corporates, limited partnerships and unit trusts.
-He also has experience advising in relation to the establishment, transfer and redomiciliation of banking business in Jersey.
+Robin advises global banks and large corporates as well as smaller privately held entities and advises in relation to the establishment, transfer and redomiciliation of banking business in lersey.

-Robin is a director of Carey Olsen Corporate Finance Limited which provides sponsor services in respect of The International Stock Exchange listings and regularly advises on transactions involving Eurobonds and other TISE listed securities.
+Robin is a director of Carey Olsen Corporate Finance Limited, which provides sponsor services in respect of The International Stock Exchange listings and regularly advises on transactions involving Eurobonds and other TISE-listed securities.